mattemangia/CTS/README.md

 Maintained by **Matteo Mangiagalli** (University of Fribourg).
 Feedback, issues and pull requests are welcome.
 Please use the GitHub *Issues* page to get in touch or contribute.

+Software mechanics are explained in the CTS_User_Manual.pdf file.